Some of the home and community care services are provided free of charge. Others include a fee, which is determined by your after-tax income.

 Visit the home support services page for more information about this service.

-If paying the per diem might cause a financial hardship, individuals can speak with a palliative care social worker and request a financial assessment to be considered for a temporary rate reduction.
-Visit the hospice palliative care page for more information about this service.
+If paying the per diem might cause financial hardship, individuals can speak with a palliative care social worker and request a financial assessment to be considered for a temporary rate reduction.
+Visit the palliative care page for more information about this service.